Aliases for BCO1 Gene

 GeneCards Summary for BCO1 Gene

 BCO1 (Beta-Carotene Oxygenase 1) is a Protein Coding gene.
-Diseases associated with BCO1 include hereditary hypercarotenemia and vitamin a deficiency and hypercarotenemia and vitamin a deficiency, autosomal dominant.
-Among its related pathways are Signaling by GPCR and Metabolism.
-GO annotations related to this gene include monooxygenase activity and beta-carotene 15,15-monooxygenase activity.
+Diseases associated with BCO1 include Hypercarotenemia And Vitamin A Deficiency, Autosomal Dominant and Hereditary Hypercarotenemia And Vitamin A Deficiency.
+Among its related pathways are Signaling by GPCR and Metabolism of fat-soluble vitamins.
+Gene Ontology (GO) annotations related to this gene include monooxygenase activity and beta-carotene 15,15'-monooxygenase activity.
 An important paralog of this gene is BCO2.

 Symmetrically cleaves beta-carotene into two molecules of retinal using a dioxygenase mechanism.